 A petite brunette, dressed down in comfortable flats, Lemack cranes her neck up at Kerry, who towers a foot-and-a-half over her.
 But with intensity in her eyes, and emboldened by a sense of nothing left to lose, Lemack strikes a presence much larger than her 4'10" frame.

 What's the worst that can happen, she figures, when the worst has already happened?

 "Ten years after my mom got killed, I'm not afraid to say what I think to anyone," she says.
 "A politician's job is to do what we want them to do.
 And so it's my job to tell them.
 So I'm happy to do that."

 Fighting Fire With Fire

-Indeed, she first made it her job, just months after Sept.
-11, when she called her first news conference as founder of Families of September 11, and began to stand up to everyone from the Red Cross to the Sept.
-11 Victims Compensation Fund set up by Congress.
+Indeed, she first made it her job just months after Sept.
+11, when she called her first news conference as founder of Families of September 11, and began to stand up to everyone, from the Red Cross to the Sept.
+11 Victim Compensation Fund set up by Congress.

 "Everybody grieves differently," Lemack says.
 "And I'm doing my own journey of grief.
 As I like to say, I want to grieve productively."

 From her apartment in Washington, D.C., Lemack still runs Families of September 11 and another organization she founded called Global Survivors Network.

 "I feel like the one thing my mom gave me in her murder was the moral authority to make a difference," she says.
 "And I need to use that moral authority very carefully; to go out there and make sure what happened to us doesn't happen again."